Faculty Research Fellowship Awards (Large Grant)

 These grant awards are intended to provide more significant financial support for faculty research and other scholarly projects.
 The Faculty Development Committee is responsible for reviewing Faculty Research Fellowship Award proposals and making recommendations to the Dean.
 The policy is to support projects selected for funding fully rather than support all proposed projects partially.
 Even if total requests do not exceed the available funds, the funded proposals must be judged worthy of University support.

 Proposals for Faculty Research Fellowship Awards are collected once per year (in February), awarded once per year (in March), and require that the funds be spent entirely in the NEXT FISCAL YEAR.
-This year’s deadline is: Wednesday, February 1, 2023 for spending July 1, 2023-June 30, 2024.
+This year’s deadline is: Thursday, February 1, 2024 for spending July 1, 2024-June 30, 2025.
 After the Faculty Development Committee and the Associate Dean for Faculty Affairs have reviewed all proposals and made their selections, their recommendations will be forwarded to the Dean of Academic Affairs.

 Faculty Research Fellowship Awards are available only to tenure-track and tenured faculty members.

 Instructions and Guidelines for Faculty Research Fellowship Awards (Large Grants)